Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_logistics/packer.md

 # details
 By default, the packer offers 54 storage slots for items.
 They can be inserted through a single conveyor on the rear of the machine.
 To operation the machine, it requires electricity and a container to be provided on the 3 block long conveyor.
-For the packing orders, the machine uses a [Task System](task_system.md).
+For packing orders, the machine uses a [Task System](task_system.md).
 Tasks can be added, removed and tweaked through its interface, or the [data system](data_main.md).
 # details_2
 The ["Pack"] task is used to load items into the provided container.
 By default, the packer can take any item (the * symbol) and the maximum possible amount of it.
 This can be changed by selecting a different mode.
-You can choose between taking in a select number of invintory slots, or number of items.
+You can choose between taking in a select number of inventory slots, or number of items.
 The amount can be specified in the interface, in the input field below.
 # details_3
 The ["Use OreDict"] switch determines whether items with the same Ore Dictionary key will be matched.
 The ["NBT Sensitive"] switch determines weather the item has to have the same NBT tag as the one provided.
 This is disabled by default.
 # details_4